popisgod/Snake-Game/README.md

 # Snake_game
-a snake game project done in python with arcade module
+a snake game project done in python